Exact Regions of Superradiant Instability of Kerr-Newman Black Holes and Massive Scalar Fields: The Regions of Superradiant Instability

 The critical frequency $\omega_c$ below which superradiance occurs is \cite{brito2020superradiance},

 Since $\omega \lesssim \mu$, we can approximate the condition that $\mu$ must satisfy to allow for superradiance to be

-We plot this region for Kerr in fig. \ref{subfig:SR Kerr}, for Reissner-Nordstr\"om in fig. \ref{subfig:SR RN}, and for the Kerr-Newman black hole with $\mu$ vs. $a$ for various values of $Q$ in fig. \ref{subfig:SR_KN_Qs} and $\mu$ vs. $Q$ for various values of $a$ in fig. \ref{subfig:SR_KN_as}.
+We plot this region for the Kerr black hole in fig. \ref{subfig:SR Kerr}, for the Reissner-Nordstr\"om black hole in fig. \ref{subfig:SR RN}, and for the Kerr-Newman black hole with $\mu$ vs. $a$ for various values of $Q$ in fig. \ref{subfig:SR_KN_Qs} and $\mu$ vs. $Q$ for various values of $a$ in fig. \ref{subfig:SR_KN_as}.

 It is particularly instructive to plot the regions of superradiance in the plane of black hole parameters $a$ and $Q$ for various different values of the scalar field mass parameter $\mu$.
 Furthermore, we can superpose on this the region where there are quasibound states.
 For these plots, we set $M = 1$, $m=1$, and $q=1$.
 Thus, the quasibound state region is simply the region $Q < \mu$.
 The superradiant region is simply given by \eqref{eq:SRcond}.
 For example, these regions are shown in fig. \ref{subfig:overlap} for the value $\mu = 0.2$.
 We are interested in the overlap between these two regions, of course, which is the region where the black hole may develop a superradiant instability.
 The region of superradiant instability is shown in fig. \ref{subfig:instability} for various values of $\mu$.
-The boundary of the union of the superradiant intability regions for all values of $\mu$ from 0 to 1 is the solid black curve in fig. \ref{subfig:instability} and is given by setting $\mu = Q$ in \eqref{eq:SRcond} and solving for $a$:
+The boundary of the union of the superradiant instability regions for all values of $\mu$ from 0 to 1 is the solid black curve in fig. \ref{subfig:instability} and is given by setting $\mu = Q$ in \eqref{eq:SRcond} and solving for $a$.
+Since this expression is genuinely confusing if we set both $M=1$ and $q=1$, we will write the general expression out in full detail, even including $m$ explicitly: